briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

 otherwise provided in this subsection, illegal possession of an object indistinguishable from a firearm in a school safety zone is a misdemeanor of the first degree.
 If the offender previously has been convicted of a violation of Ohio R.C.
-2923.122, illegal possession of an object indistinguishable from a firearm in a school safety zone is a felony and shall be prosecuted under appropriate State law.
+[2923.122][ORC Section 2923.122], illegal possession of an object indistinguishable from a firearm in a school safety zone is a felony and shall be prosecuted under appropriate State law.

 4. _(d)_